-Volunteering can be very rewarding.
+Volunteering is very rewarding.

 It's a very satisfying experience and can contribute towards building self esteem and self worth.
 It is also valued by employers and education/training organisations, and is an opportunity to make new friends and meet new people too.